LorneWhiteway/glimpse_project/README.md

 Two final post-processing steps are performed:
 1. The value and weight maps are downsampled to NSIDE *output_nside*;
-2. If desired (via *apply_galaxy_mask?*) the downsampled value map (but not the weight map) is masked by setting to zero the kappa value in any healpixel in which no source galaxies were found.
+2. If desired (via *apply_galaxy_mask?*) the downsampled value map (but not the weight map) is masked by setting to hp.UNSEEN the kappa value in any healpixel in which no source galaxies were found.
+For more information on hp.UNSEEN see https://healpy.readthedocs.io/en/latest/generated/healpy.pixelfunc.UNSEEN.html.

 | Section | Key | Value |
 | --- | --- | --- |